New Caravan and its Weighbridge Certificate

 FIT FOR USE, what does it mean?

-- The weighbridge certificate one of the most important documents you need to assess your caravan.
+- The weighbridge certificate is one of the most critical documents you need to assess your caravan.

 - Check the weighbridge certificate against your VIN plate.

 - If the VIN plate ATM is lighter than your weighbridge certificate, you need to take your caravan to your local caravan service centre for a checkup.